 Rules for 1000

-Rules for the card game 1000: Exciting trick-taking game where you bid points and use marriages strategically.
-First to 1000 wins!
+Rules for the card game 1000: Trick-taking game where you bid points and use marriages strategically.
+First to 1000 wins.
 1000 is also known as Thousand, Tysiąc or Тысяча.

 About the game

-1000 is an exciting trick-taking game for 3 players (or 2-4) that combines strategy, bidding, and a bit of luck.
+1000 is a trick-taking game for 3 players (or 2-4) that combines strategy, bidding, and a bit of luck.
 The game originates from Eastern Europe and is popular in countries like Poland, Russia, and Ukraine.
-The goal is to be the first to reach 1000 points by taking tricks with valuable cards and declaring marriages.
+The goal is to be the first to reach 1000 points by winning tricks with valuable cards and declaring marriages.

 The game works best with 3 players and typically takes 45-90 minutes.
-You need a special deck of 24 cards (9-Ace in all suits) and something to write with to keep track of points.
+You need a special deck of 24 cards (9 through Ace in all suits) and something to write with for keeping score.

 Setup